 So, if you can't convince people to tune lower (and if you can, you should become Secretary of State!), the clarinet player must fight back with a shorter barrel.
 The standard barrel is 66mm.
 But I think every clarinet player should have a 64 or 65mm barrel on hand to use when necessary.
 If you have warmed up your instrument and the band tunes up carefully at the start a band rehearsal, you might be able to start with a 66mm barrel.
 But you'll notice that you have become flat with everyone else after ten minutes.

-On the other hand, if you are playing in a group where you often need to pull out 1.5mm or more, you need a longer barrel or to use tuning rings (which are discussed below).
+On the other hand, if you are playing in a group where you often need to pull out 1.5mm or more, you need a longer barrel or to use tuning rings (see the sub-page below this page).
 This is because the gap in the bore caused by pulling out that far will make short-column notes (throat tones) way too flat in comparison to other notes (especially the standard tuning notes).

 The human ear hears flatness easier than sharpness.
 Flatness offends us more.
 Nothing is so discouraging to a student than to sound bad because of being flat.
 I think it is a good idea for even junior high students to have a shorter barrel.

 Here is a list of the reasons for buying another barrel, ranked in what I consider the order of importance:

 1. replace a lost or damaged barrel

 2. to have a shorter or longer barrel as needed